Kipkurui-mutai/Kipkurui-Mutai/README.md

 ### Hi there 👋

+Hello, I'm Kipkurui, welcome to my Github.
+What a pleasure it must be for you to see such beautiful code!
+Ha, just kidding, don't go snooping around though - there's a lot that I'm not proud of.

 <!--
 **Kipkurui-mutai/Kipkurui-Mutai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.